e-SCM at Biarritz Good Fashion on October 16 & 17, 2024

 Tools and technology for the same goal

-The participation of e-SCM Solutions – Belharra SAS in Biarritz Good Fashion 2024 underlines our commitment to responsible , while remaining economically viable.
-Indeed, the e-SCM collaborative platform can respond to these challenges because it makes it possible to digitalize the entire supply chain, offering increased visibility and traceability at each stage of the process.
-By centralizing data, e-SCM facilitates informed decisions that optimize efficiency and productivity.
+The participation of e-SCM Solutions – Belharra SAS in Biarritz Good Fashion 2024 underscores our fashionresponsiblewhile maintaining economic viability.
+Indeed, the e-SCM collaborative platform can address these challenges by digitizing the entire supply chain, providing increased visibility and traceability at every stage of the process.
+By centralizing data, e-SCM facilitates informed decision-making that optimizes efficiency and productivity.

 About

-The BALI Chair is a teaching and research program bringing together fashion and textile players wishing to collaborate around the ESTIA engineering school on the environmental, societal and economic transition of the industry.
+The BALI Chair is a teaching and research program bringing together actors in the fashion and textile industry who wish to collaborate with the ESTIA engineering school on the environmental, societal and economic transition of the industry.

-Over a new 3-year cycle, BALI 3 opens with a common vision: implementing the industrial scalability of circularity.
-For this, it is crucial to massively develop and extend circular offers and business models on an industrial scale in the textile sector in order to increase its level of resilience.
-And promote frugality and sobriety by questioning traceability, sustainability, the extension of the uses of products and services, favoring repair, manufacturing on demand and short circuits serving the territories.
+On a new three-year cycle, BALI 3 opens with a shared vision: to implement the industrial scalability of circularity.
+To achieve this, it is crucial to develop and massively expand circular offerings and business models in the textile sector at an industrial scale in order to increase its resilience.
+This also involves promoting frugality and resource efficiency by examining traceability, sustainability, the expansion of product and service uses, and prioritizing repair, on-demand manufacturing, and short supply chains that benefit local communities.